milliganci/Quasi-Stationary-MedCyclones/README.md

 - radial distance (AT)
 - circle distance (AT)

  Each metric is based on either propagation speed or spatial distance and taking into account either the total life cycle of a cyclone (FT, full-track stationarity) or only a part of it (AT, along-track stationarity).
-By setting specific thresholds, the cyclones can finally be assigned to different stationary classes and further be examined for their properties.
+Through their variety, the five metrics thus allow different perspectives from which the (quasi-) stationarity of a cyclone can be captured.
+By setting specific thresholds, the cyclones finally can be assigned to different stationary classes and further be examined for their properties.

 ## Data Origin